wikimedia/pixel/README.md

 [MediaWiki-Docker](https://www.mediawiki.org/wiki/MediaWiki-Docker), and Docker
 under the hood.

+Pixel can also be used for accessibility regression testing using [Pa11y](https://github.com/pa11y/pa11y) and [axe-core](https://github.com/dequelabs/axe-core) as the automated accessibility testing engine.
+Similar to visual regression testing, this makes it easier to see accessibility changes by comparing the results of accessibility tests between two patches.

 Check out the hourly reports Pixel has generated at https://pixel.wmcloud.org which compare the latest release branch against master, and read [T302246](https://phabricator.wikimedia.org/T302246) for the motivation behind